What is in the Modern Manuscripts Collection?

 The following tools can assist you in your research:

-- Check out the HOLLIS for Archival Discovery research guide for search tips and to get the most out of HOLLIS for Archival Discovery.
+- Check out the HOLLIS for Archival Discovery research guide for search tips.

 - To learn more about how archives and manuscript collections are created by people and organizations, acquired by libraries, analyzed by archivists, opened for research, and used by researchers, review The Hows and Whys of Finding Aids, created by Harvard’s Houghton Library staff.